Skip to Main Content

 Your debt-to-income (DTI) ratio is the percentage of your gross monthly income spent on debt obligations, such as a car payment or student loans, compared against your total gross monthly income.
 Say you bring in $4,500 a month, but spend $1,200 of that on debt payments.
 In this case, your DTI ratio would be about 27 percent.

-Again, the VA doesn’t impose a maximum DTI ratio, but many lenders like to see this figure at or below 41 percent anyway.
+Again, the VA doesn’t impose a maximum DTI ratio, but many lenders like to see this figure at or below 41 percent.
 For a conventional loan, most lenders hold fast at 36 percent.
-Some go up to 43 percent, or even 50 percent.
+Some go up to 43 percent or even 50 percent.

 Mortgage insurance for VA loan vs. conventional

-Mortgage insurance is a type of policy, paid by you, that protects the lender in the event you stop repaying your mortgage.
+Mortgage insurance is a type of policy, paid by you, that protects the lender if you stop repaying your mortgage.
 With a conventional loan, you’ll need to pay these insurance premiums if you put down less than 20 percent.
 With a VA loan, there isn’t any mortgage insurance requirement at all.

 Property eligibility for VA loan vs. conventional